open-source-learners/communityink/CONTRIBUTING.md

 ### You come accross a typing error in the home page while working with the app?

-Contribut by creating an Issue describing the the the typo.
+Contribute by creating an Issue describing the typo.
 Or just make a pull request if you have already corrected the typo.

 ## For Developers To Get Started

-### Clone the repo
+### Clone this repository

-type this
+using git https

 ```
 git clone https://github.com/open-source-learners/comminityink.git
 ```

-or this
+or git ssh

 ```
 git clone git@github.com:open-source-learners/comminityink.git